 Is there a quality difference?
 Maybe, but maybe not.
 It's a common misconception that the generic is made from a cheaper brand.
 Sometimes the generic is made overseas with inferior products, but a lot of Kirkland Signature products are actually the exact same product as the name brand product.

-Sometimes, they’re even manufactured in the same facility!
+Sometimes, they're even manufactured in the same facility!
 In a blind taste test, store-brand foods often rated as better quality than their higher price brand name counterparts.
 The same goes for other store's generic products, too.
 Walmart and the Equate brand are consistently one of the top sunscreens on the market in the United States, and Target's own brand has a killer ground coffee line.

 Kirkland Signature Brand